Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Results and discussion

 where

-and $C^{I\pm2,0}_{I,0,2,0}$ are Clebsch-Gordan coefficients.
+and $C^{I,0}_{I-2,0,2,0}$, $C^{I-2,0}_{I,0,2,0}$ are Clebsch-Gordan coefficients.

-Fig.~\ref{Jexp} shows that, at $I=4-6$ in $^{24}$Mg and $I=2-4$ in $^{20}$Ne, the moments of inertia and quadrupole moments have opposite trends and so result in $d{\cal J}/dI \cdot dQ_0^2/dI <0$, i.e. we get a clear indication of CIDDMI effect.
-Both $^{24}$Mg and $^{20}$Ne are deformation-soft and, most probably, CIDDMI in these nuclei is related to onset of triaxiality at low spins \cite{24Mgexp,24Mg_Kim,Gul}.
-Indeed, growth of triaxiality can lead to the corresponding decrease of the axial quadrupole deformation.
-Such a decrease is seen for $Q^2_0$ in Fig.~\ref{Jexp}, especially for $^{20}$Ne which is much softer than $^{24}$Mg.
+Fig.~\ref{Jexp} shows that, at $I$=2-6 in $^{24}$Mg and $I$=2-4 in $^{20}$Ne, the values ${\cal J}(I)$ and $Q^2_0(I)$ have opposite trends and so give $d{\cal J}/dI \cdot dQ_0^2/dI <0$.
+Note that $^{20}$Ne is deformation-soft and so the effect here can be related to onset of triaxiality at low spins \cite{Gul22,20Ne_PRC04}, leading to decrease of the axial quadrupole deformation.
+A decrease of $Q^2_0$ with $I$ is indeed seen in Fig.~\ref{Jexp}.
+This can be accompanied by decrease of the pairing with $I$.

-In light nuclei, CIDDMI can be also affected by clustering.
-It would be interesting to check our predictions for CIDDMI in $^{24}$Mg and $^{20}$Ne within Antisymmetrized Molecular Dynamics (AMD) model \cite{AMD} which can describe the interplay of clustering and mean-field deformation effects.
+Appearance of the regime $d{\cal J}/d\beta < 0$ in the experimental data (Fig.~\ref{Jexp}) is a promising message in favour of our analysis but not yet its robust proof.
+Indeed, our analysis is based on the deformation-constrained calculations and does not consider a possible dynamical origin (rotation, triaxialy, clustering) of the effect.

+Our calculations omit the Coriolis coupling since it should be weak for the ground-state bands in $^{24}$Mg and $^{20}$Ne.
+Indeed, we deal here with small orbital momenta $I=2-6$.
+Following experimental data \cite{nndc} for both nuclei, rotational bands with $K^{\pi}=1^+$, which could be coupled with g.s. rotational band, are expected only around 10 MeV.